jacobrosenthal/rust-training-aimldevfest-2019/src/borrowing.md

 The compiler error tells us exactly what's wrong.
 The `fn eat(s: String)` signature says that `s` will be moved into the function upon calling.
 In other words, the function `eat` will take ownership of `s`.
 Unless we pass ownership back to the caller, ownership will remain there.
 This is called "consuming" a parameter.

-Here's how we can pass ownership back:
+Here's how we can pass ownership back.

 ```rust,editable
 fn eat(s: String) -> String {